Compare the best internet service providers in Richfield. Find fiber, cable, and wireless options. 7 providers compared, data updated August 2026.

 Local Demographics

 With a median household income of $47,906, affordable internet access is a priority for Richfield households.
-Low-income plans from providers like AT&T Access, Spectrum Internet Assist, and the FCC's Affordable Connectivity Program successor can reduce monthly costs to $10-30/month for qualifying residents.
+Low-cost plans and offers from providers like AT&T Access, Spectrum Internet Advantage, and Lifeline-supported service are advertised around $10-30/month for qualifying residents — verify current rates with each provider; pricing/availability vary, subject to change.

 Richfield, Ohio, is a community of about 3,702 people.
 The local internet market is highly competitive with 9 providers offering broadband service.
 The provider with the widest coverage in Richfield is HughesNet, reaching an estimated 100.0% of the area via Satellite.